Akuli/porcupine/dev-doc/architecture-and-design.md

 This is useful, because plugin A can run code in plugin B without knowing anything about plugin B.
 For more info about virtual events, see [virtual-events.md](virtual-events.md).

+## Global State

+You might have noticed that Porcupine has things like `get_main_window()` and `get_directory_tree()`.
+Internally, these functions use global variables to just give you the thing you need.
+Many of these functions global variables are defined in `porcupine/_state.py`.

+If you hate global variables, you're right, but sometimes a small amount of global variables just makes things a lot easier.
+You don't have to pass around some sort of "Porcupine instance" object when you write a plugin.
+Instead, you just write `get_main_window()` wherever you want to access the main window, and it always works.

+A few plugins define their own global variables.
+Avoid this if you can reasonably avoid it.
+For example, if you add something to a global list every time a tab is opened, and you never clean up the list, that will contribute to Porcupine's [memory leak problem](https://github.com/Akuli/porcupine/issues/1193).

+It's better to just add widgets inside other widgets without storing them in global variables.
+For example, when a tab is closed, the tab widget is destroyed, and tkinter recursively destroys all widgets inside the tab.